-Remunerations Committee which meets once a year to consider the remuneration and benefit package for the CEO and comprises The Chairman, The Vice-Chairman and The Chairman of the Finance, Audit and Risk Committee.
+• Remunerations Committee which meets at least once a year to consider the remuneration and benefit package for the CEO and comprises The Vice-Chairman, The Chairman of the Finance, Audit and Risk Committee, The Trustee with responsibility for Human Resources and an independent person who is not a Club member.

 The day-to-day running of the Club is delegated to the CEO and Club Secretary, who is supported by an Executive Team.
-The Executive Team has developed over the last few years and there are now 10 members in total.
+The Executive Team has developed over the last few years and there are now 11 members in total.
 During the year, many new practices have been introduced which have enhanced operational performance, improved risk management and encouraged the staff to develop their areas of responsibility.